-See this body of literature and especially work by Rachel K. E. Bellamy and Simon P. Davies for more on how programmers co-design code and

-• "Four categories of pseudo-code emerged from the data: diagrams, semiformal annotations, coding on paper, and text...
-Results suggest that programmers use pseudo-code and pen and paper to reduce the cognitive complexity of the programming

-- What does pseudo-code do?
+- See this body of literature and especially work by Rachel K. E. Bellamy and Simon P. Davies for more on how programmers co-design code and supporting natural language - Also see Bellamy's related work on pseudocode - "Four categories of pseudo-code emerged from the data: diagrams, semiformal annotations, coding on paper, and text...
+Results suggest that programmers use pseudo-code and pen and paper to reduce the cognitive complexity of the programming task." - What does pseudo-code do?
 A psychological analysis of the use of pseudo-code by experienced programmers.
-By Rachel K. E.
+By Rachel K. E. Bellamy